 PUBLIC TRANSPORT

-On this walk, you will have to catch some trains in between the destinations, which is pretty straightforward whilst walking within each destination.
+On this walk, you will have to catch trains in between the destinations at your own expense, which is pretty straightforward.
+The two main journeys are between Kyoto and Tanabe and then from the Kii-Katsuura to Nakatsugawa.
 There are also two short bus rides on the Kumano Kodo.
 Our guide will be with every step of the way to assist in this process.

-None of these can be pre-booked, and is the best way to get around Japan and the most eco-friendly.
+None of these can be pre-booked, and is the best way to get around Japan and the most eco-friendly which is why we like travel by train.
 This also includes whilst you are walking in the mountains on the Kumano Kodo and on the Nakasendo Way.

 WHAT IS NOT INCLUDED